 - Weight: 5 kg.

-Now we come to the traditional hang drums that have the highest sound and build quality of all.
+Now we come to the traditional hang drums that have the best sound and build quality of all.
 Here we enter a dimension only comparable to the sound effects of the movie Doctor Strange.
-Let’s see what this handpan has to offer.
+Let's see what this handpan has to offer.

 In terms of sound, the Terra house handpan is full and dynamic thanks to its three-octave scale.
 With them you can achieve modulations rich in nuances, but also with excellent sonorous movement due to the D Hijaz scale.

 This is one of the most used Arabic scales in new age and oriental music.
 This hang is one of the most used by professional musicians, as it achieves harmonics in three different extensions.
 The sustain also contributes greatly to achieving a balanced sound with great volume.
-Likewise, the reverb is responsible for making the three available harmonic ranges perceptible.
+In addition, the reverb is responsible for making the three available harmonic ranges perceptible.